eclipse-che/che-operator/.ci/README.md

 ###### Triggers
 All available plugins to trigger in GitHub Pull Request can be found [here](https://github.com/openshift/release/blob/master/core-services/prow/02_config/_plugins.yaml#L3607).
 The most important plugin is `test ?`, this trigger displays all the available triggers in the PR.
-In case of job failure openshift-robot write a comment about how to trigger a job which fail.
+In case of a job failure openshift-robot writes a comment about how to trigger a job which fails.

 #### Github Actions